antidude900/Fast-API-Time-Converter/README.md

 - Convert time between timezones
 - List all available timezones
-- Get timezones for a specific country (with support for ambiguous names)
+- Get timezones for a specific country

 ---